What is Complementary and Alternative Medicine?

 - What benefits can I expect from this therapy?

 - What are the risks associated with this therapy?

 - How will this therapy interact with my conventional treatment(s)?

 - Is this therapy part of a clinical trial?
 If so, who is sponsoring the trial?

 - Will the therapy be covered by health insurance?

-It is important to tell your health care providers about any complementary and alternative practices you use.
+It is important to tell your healthcare providers about any complementary and alternative medicine therapies you use.
 Give them a full picture of what you do to manage your health.
-This will help ensure coordinated and safe care.
-You can find additional information about CAM from the National Center for Complementary and Alternative Medicine, a division of the NIH (National Institutes of Health) on their website, http://www.cancer.gov/cancertopics/thinking-about-CAM.
+This will help ensure coordinated and safe care and help avoid negative interactions with ongoing medical treatment..
+You can find additional information about CAM from the National Center for Complementary and Alternative Medicine, a division of the NIH (National Institutes of Health) on their website, http://nccam.nih.gov.

 Many CAM programs are offered free of charge to patients and family members who are being treated within a facility where these services are available.
 Many institutions also provide care on an out-patient basis to those who are not undergoing traditional treatment there.
 An institution may charge a nominal fee for additional programs that may be provided.
 It is important to check with the institution as well as with your insurance company to verify the costs that may be incurred.

 CAM programs offered at large institutions are often open to cancer patients/survivors and to their family members and caregivers whether or not they are being treated at that institution.